Typhoon Gaemi: Philippines

+Knee-deep floods in Quiapo, Manila after the prolonged rains caused by Gaemi.

+An aerial view of Angono, Rizal after Gaemi alongside with the southwest monsoon devastated the country.

 Combined with moisture from the southwest monsoon, the influence of Gaemi produced heavy rainfall across parts of the Philippines.
 Heavy rainfall occurred in Albay, Aklan, Antique, Bataan, Batangas, Cavite, Capiz, Oriental Mindoro, Rizal, and Zambales.
 Residents of Romblon also received flood warnings and a yellow warning for heavy rainfall.
 Two thoroughfares in the Zamboanga Peninsula and Cordillera Administrative Region, respectively, were blocked due to rockfalls, with access only possible to small vehicles.
 The Angat Dam saw water level increases of up to 3.8 m amidst rainfall from Gaemi.
 Downstream, the reservoir of La Mesa Dam in Quezon City also rose up causing water to overflow.
 On July 24, the third and highest alarm was raised on the Marikina River after it rose to 18.4 m before peaking at 20.7 m, prompting evacuations.
 Strong water currents along the river also caused several barges to collide into the F. Manalo Bridge in Pasig.
 In Taguig, floodwaters reached waist-level.
 Houses in coastal villages of Orani, Bataan were inundated by floodwaters.
 Homes were also inundated by floodwaters in Samal, where rice and other crops received partial losses due to the flooding.
 Soil erosion occurred in Baguio, damaging a riprap.
 Strong winds impacted Olongapo, toppling electrical poles.
 A downed tree also blocked traffic in Quezon City.
 Several sections of the North Luzon Expressway were rendered impassable due to the torrential rain brought by the two weather conditions.
 Highways connecting Nueva Vizcaya with Benguet and Pangasinan were blocked by landslides, with 34 houses in Kayapa also damaged.
 Severe weather conditions forced vessels to remain in ports, stranding 70 people in Southern Tagalog and Bicol Region, combined.
 An additional 48 passengers were stranded in Pasacao, Camarines Sur.
 A total of 224 families were affected by the storm across Bataan, Camarines Sur, Iloilo City, Masbate, and Pampanga.
 A total of 1,215 schools were forced to postpone the start of the school year on July 29 due to damage or conversion into evacuation shelters.
 A state of calamity was declared in Metro Manila and in the provinces of Bataan, Batangas, Bulacan, Cavite, Ilocos Norte, Oriental Mindoro and Pampanga due to the widespread floods that occurred in various areas of the region.
 The monsoon enhanced by Gaemi's impact on Luzon led to comparisons to 2009's Typhoon Ketsana, which was known locally as Tropical Storm Ondoy.
 The oil tanker MT Terra Nova, carrying around 1.5 million liters of industrial fuel, capsized and sank in 34 m depth of water in Manila Bay off the coast of Limay, Bataan, causing an oil spill with a length of four kilometers.